Almond Cranberry Cake (Bundt Cake)

 Ingredients and substitutes

-- Semolina - A coarse purified wheat middlings of durum wheat, used to make pasta and couscous.
-This can be found in most baking aisles these days.
-But, can also be found in Asian, Middle-Eastern, and Indian shops.
+- Semolina – A coarse purified wheat middlings of durum wheat, used to make pasta and couscous.
+You can find this in most baking aisles these days.
+And you can also find it in Asian, Middle-Eastern, and Indian shops.

 - Butter – I always use unsalted butter so I can control the amount of salt.
 If salted butter is all you have, use it and omit the salt in the recipe.